 Coptersafety orders five new Full Flight Simulators to become one of the largest helicopter training centers globally

-Helsinki Airport, Finland (July 26, 2016), Coptersafety – an independent helicopter flight training service provider has today announced the order of five new Full Flight Simulators (FFS) and the construction of a new Flight Training Centre to a host variety of Full Flight Simulators.
+Helsinki Airport, Finland (July 26, 2016), Coptersafety – an independent helicopter flight training service provider, has today announced the order of five new Full Flight Simulators (FFS) and the construction of a new Flight Training Centre to a host variety of Full Flight Simulators.
 The centre will be located in the vicinity of Helsinki Airport, Finland next to the existing Coptersafety facility.

 Coptersafety has selected TRU Simulation + Training – a Textron Company – to deliver five Level D Full Flight Simulators representing Airbus Helicopters H125 and H145, and AgustaWestland AW169 and AW189.
 The fifth FFS will be decided in the coming months in response to market conditions.
-In addition, Coptersafety will follow the possibility of converting the H145 simulator to be H135/H145 compatible in the future.
+Also, Coptersafety will follow the possibility of converting the H145 simulator to be H135/H145 compatible in the future.
 All Full Flight Simulators will be certified to EASA/FAA Level D.